azmee101/NumberTheory/README.md

-# NumberTheory
+# Comprehensive Number Theory for Competitive Programming

-Competitive Programming
+# Overview
-This repository contains some optimized solution of number_theory, all the code are written by me!
+Welcome to the "Comprehensive Number Theory for Competitive Programming" repository, meticulously curated and authored by myself.
+This repository serves as a dedicated resource for aspiring competitive programmers seeking to fortify their understanding of number theory concepts.